lipupini/lipupini/webroot/README.md

-This is the `webroot` of a Liputini instance.
-Where the webserver points its document root.
+The webserver should point its document root to this directory.